Can I Contact An Attorney Before Deciding To Take The Breath Or Blood Test?

 It’s important to avoid making the mistake of giving the police information, because they will only try to use it against you in a later prosecution.
 This will make it more difficult for your attorney to represent you.
 Another mistake would be to attempt to handle a DUI case without an attorney.
 Since you are not an attorney, you won’t know which questions to ask or how to properly defend your case.

 In Los Angeles County, you will typically have a court date within about 30 days of a DUI arrest.
 If you do not appear at that court date, there will be a warrant issued for your arrest.
 However, if you hire an attorney, that attorney may be able to make that first court appearance for you.
-That is the practice of my firm; we attend the first court appearance, review the paperwork, and speak to the prosecutor in order to get a feel for what we are up against.
+That is the practice of my firm; we attend the first court appearance, review the paperwork, meet with you, and speak to the prosecutor in order to get a feel for what we are up against.
 We will ask for two or three weeks in order to continue reviewing all of the paperwork, allow you to review it and decide how to proceed.